GreenWaste Renewable Energy Digestion Facility

 The Facility

-The GreenWaste Renewable Energy Digestion Facility is the largest dry fermentation anaerobic digestion project in the United States and was designed and constructed to meet the stringent standards for LEED Gold Certification.
+The GreenWaste Renewable Energy Digestion Facility is the largest dry fermentation anaerobic digestion project in the United States and was designed and constructed to align with the most stringent standards for sustainable buildings.
 This facility is a fully enclosed and ventilated organic waste processing and renewable power generation facility capable of processing up to 90,000 tons per year of organic waste (250 tons-per-day).
 The facility consists of 16 anaerobic digestion tunnels, 4 in-vessel composting tunnels, and 2 x 800 kW combined heat and power supply units that support electricity production.

 Material Processed